 1. Walk around the entire island

 Undoubtedly the best and easiest thing to do in Marstrand.
-The island is pretty much car-free and sprinkled with gorgeous villas, a fort and cosy cobblestone streets.
+The island is pretty much car-free and sprinkled with gorgeous villas, a fort, and cozy cobblestone streets.
 You can easily spend a few hours wandering the streets and taking pictures of the beautiful buildings.

 2. Visit the Carlsten Fort